awsdocs/amazon-cognito-developer-guide/doc_source/limits.md

 **[Resource quotas](#resource-quotas)**

-## Operation Quotas<a name="operation-quotas"></a>
+## Operation quotas<a name="operation-quotas"></a>

 ## Quota categorization<a name="quota-categorization"></a>

 Amazon Cognito limits the number of operations, such as `InitiateAuth` or `RespondToAuthChallenge`, that you can use to perform certain user actions in your applications\.
 These operations are grouped into categories of common use cases, such as `UserAuthentication` or `UserCreation`\.
 For a list of categorized operations, see [Category operations](#category_operations)\.
 The categories make it easier to monitor usage and request quota increases\.

  Operation quotas are defined as the number of allowed requests per second \(RPS\) for all operations within a category\.
 The Amazon Cognito user pools service applies quotas to all operations in each category\.
 For example, the category `UserCreation`, includes four operations, `SignUp`, `ConfirmSignUp`, `AdminCreateUser`, and `AdminConfirmSignUp`\.
-It's allocated with a combined quota of 30 RPS\.
-Each operation within this category can call up to 30 RPS separately or combined if multiple operations take place at the same time\.
+It's allocated with a combined quota of 50 RPS\.
+Each operation within this category can call up to 50 RPS separately or combined if multiple operations take place at the same time\.

 **Note**
 The category quota is enforced for each AWS account across all user pools in an account and region\.